 Small-Bath Storage Ideas

-Add storage and organization to any small bathroom with these smart tricks and ideas to bring order to toiletries, linens, and bath necessities.
+In a small space, clutter feels even more apparent because it has less room to spread.
+Combat the phenomenon and add storage and organization with small bathroom ideas tailored to tight spaces.
+Use these smart tricks and ideas to bring order to toiletries, linens, and bath necessities.

 Clear It Up

+Solve the “how to make a small half bathroom look bigger” problem with clear surfaces.
 Glass shelves increase a room's sense of space because they can appear invisible.
-Items placed on them seem to hover in air -- a much lighter effect than heavy cabinetry.
+Items placed on them seem to hover in air—a much lighter effect than heavy cabinetry.
 Continue the effect in a small powder room with a glass floating vanity top.

 Behind the Scenes